All-on-6 Dental Implants in Brooklyn, NY

 What Are the Advantages and Disadvantages of Full Mouth Dental Implants?

-Advantages of full mouth dental implants include:
+Advantages of all-on-6 dental implants include:

 - Treatment can eliminate the need to wear dentures or a removable prosthesis.